This article discusses the best practices and functionality of DivvyHQ's custom workflow features.

 DivvyHQ also includes a task management layer that sits underneath each content item.
 So individual content items can have tasks, much like a project management system has projects and tasks.

-Individual tasks can be created when working with content items within the content editor interface.
-For more on creating tasks in the content editor, see Content Editor > Task Panel (link)
+Individual tasks can be created when working with content items within the sandbox interface.

 Create Your Own Workflow